Obama says momentum building on 'historic' trans-Pacific trade deal

 TPP leaders said in a statement issued after the meeting that they remained open to including "other regional partners that are prepared to adopt its high standards".

-Xi said FTAAP "does not go against existing free trade arrangements which are potential pathways to realise FTAAP's goals", state news agency Xinhua reported.
+Xi said FTAAP "does not go against existing free trade arrangements which are potential pathways to realize FTAAP's goals", state news agency Xinhua reported.

 FTAAP can be an "aggregation" of existing free trade agreements, Xi said, adding that the aim was to consolidate regional integration and define long-term goals.